maciej-ka/learning-notes/various.md

 consider using web worker

 #### requestAnimationFrame
-we do reads and writes on dom
+we do reads and writes on DOM
-whenever we change something in dom
+whenever we change something in DOM
-we invalidate dom
+we invalidate DOM
-and dom cannot be easily sure how elements look anymore
+and DOM cannot be easily sure how elements look anymore

 this can be solved by batching
 doing edits in batches